Icon_Top_Black

 Information Architecture

 Below are the sitemaps, before and after.
-Some changes are based on IKEA US' website, some changes are based on the interviews.
+Some changes are based on IKEA US' website, while others are based on the interviews.

 1